 Methylation has to do with epigenetic changes that occur within our DNA.
 Epigenetics refers to changes to genetic expression that are caused by external factors and are thus reversible.

-Explaining this process can get complicated but it can be easily understood by thinking of the role spark plugs play in your breastcancer_methylationcar.
+Explaining this process can get complicated but it can be easily understood by thinking of the role spark plugs play in your car.
 You know, that line of six to eight plugs you have to change periodically that converts one type of energy to another?
 Without them, your automobile won’t take you anywhere!

 Keeping those spark plugs clean and able to convert quickly keeps your car running smoothly.
 This is basically what methylation is all about.
 It helps to convert one kind of chemical combination, especially proteins, into another so that the newly-transformed substance can be used by your body in a helpful way.